marijnh/Eloquent-JavaScript/06_object.md

 Interfaces often contain plain properties, not just methods.
 For example, `Map` objects have a `size` property that tells you how many keys are stored in them.

 It is not necessary for such an object to compute and store such a property directly in the instance.
 Even properties that are accessed directly may hide a method call.
-Such methods are called _((getter))s_, and they are defined by writing `get` in front of the method name in an object expression or class declaration.
+Such methods are called _((getter))s_ and are defined by writing `get` in front of the method name in an object expression or class declaration.

 ```{test: no}
 let varyingSize = {